Historical Loading Gauges

 GWR Narrow gauge

-Overall width well above platform height, on the other hand, was greater than any other line.
-A study of the route restrictions in the GWR appendix to the rule book 1936 shows there to have been a complex set of restrictions for passenger stock of various sizes.
-63ft by 9ft 5in stock was not permitted on any other company's lines, nor on a wide selection of GWR routes which superficially appear to be principally routes that were never broad gauge.
+Returning to the Great Western, overall width well above platform height, on the other hand, was, post 1906, greater than any other line.
+GWR locomotives were not built anywhere near the limits of this part of the gauge, but carriages certainly were.
+A study of the route restrictions in the GWR 'Appendix to the Rule Book' of 1936 shows there to have been a complex set of restrictions for passenger stock, which came in a surprising number of different sizes.
+63ft by 9ft 5in stock was not permitted on any other company's lines, nor on a wide selection of GWR routes which appear to be principally routes that were never broad gauge.
 There has to be a suspicion that this did take advantage of broad gauge structures, with track having been realigned to give greater lateral clearance from bridges and other obstructions.
 73ft by 9ft stock was only permitted on a handful of LMS routes and barred from many GWR lines.
 Smaller widths and lengths of stock had different restrictions, and 63ft 6in by 9ft 3in in stock could be run over much of the old LNWR, some Midland routes, but not over many of the absorbed Welsh lines.
 60ft by 9ft stock was much more widely acceptable, with the notable exception of the old SECR lines.
 A study of gauges used on the GWR and constituents in the 19th Century would further inform this.
 I hope to address this in future revisions of this document.

 GWR Broad Gauge

 There was no standard broad gauge loading gauge either, and the GWR gauge shown here was larger than that of the Bristol & Exeter and Cornwall Railways.
-Note that the rail to platform and rail to extreme width dimensions on the broad gauge were well within the general run of such dimensions on the standard gauge lines, as would be necessary for mixed gauge track with a common near rail to work.
+As noted above rail to platform clearances were essentially the same as the standard gauge.

 The Grouping and British Railways